maes2069/FormExercise_Code/README.md

 # Overview
-This repository contains two different applications for an online intake form with UI.
+This repository contains two different applications for a tech support intake form.

 To access the C# application README, click [here](FormApp_CS/README.md).